Torsion: twisting of an organ usually associated with vascular compromise.

 Chronic pelvic pain is defined as intermittent or constant pain in the pelvic region of at least 6 months’ duration that does not occur exclusively with menstruation or intercourse and not accounted for by a pregnancy-related condition.
 It is conceptually important to realize that chronic pelvic pain is a symptom and not a diagnostic entity.
 This is because it can be the result of gynecologic or nongynecologic conditions, such as fibromyalgia, adhesions, and ischemic and/or inflamed bowel.
 Globally, patients with chronic pelvic pain present to the primary care health worker as frequently as that of migraine or low back pain.

 As is true for acute pelvic pain, TVS has an important role in the assessment of the gynecologic and nongynecologic organs in the pelvis in patients with chronic pelvic pain, but it is best suited to diagnose gynecologic-related disorders.
-Those disorders associated with acute and/or chronic ...
+Those disorders associated with acute ...